-The 1940 Checker Model A was a watershed taxi, perhaps one of the most significant taxis Checker ever produced.
+The 1940 Checker Cab Model A was a watershed taxi, perhaps one of the most significant taxis Checker ever produced.
 It served as the basis of all Checkers until the end of automobile production in 1982, with all Checkers subsequent to the Model A sharing its basic underpinnings.
 The popular Model A11 taxi is a direct design descendant.
 The most notable feature of the Model A is the steel chassis.
 This would be modified over the years, but the basic frame would continue till the end of production in the 1980s.

 For added comfort, above the driver’s head was a vent in the roof to allow fresh air to flow into the driver compartment.
 The driver compartment was now protected during all four seasons and for the first time was heated.
-Gone were the days of drivers being exposed to the weather.
+Gone were the days of drivers being exposed to the weather in the traditional Town Car configuration.
 The manual transmission shift was moved to the steering column, again in an effort to improve the overall driving experience.

 A. J. Baudendistel is the only person to actually saved and restored a Model A. Prior to his death, Mr. Baudendistel did have a chance to make note of some of the Model A features.
 Baudendistel wrote, ” This model was produced when Checket started to use the Continental engine.
 The engine is a 262 cubic inch, the largest of the four 6’s of this model.
 It is a 6-cylinder industrial engine, typically used for fork lifts, air compressors for welders.
 Mack and Brockway used it in their 1 1/2 ton trucks.
 The transmission is made by Detroit Gear, 3 speed.
 The electrical is by Auto-Lite.
 The brakes are by Wagner Lockheed.
 The front end is a pre war Studebaker with cross springs.
 The rear is Mopar, so are the rear springs.
 All the rest of the car is a Ford truck: clutch, motor mounts, driveline and many small fittings.
 It came to no surprise when these cars have logged a million miles.”